 “This has given me a place to get back on my feet, and hopefully go back to school.… I can do better, and this place has made me realize that is possible.”

 ~ Resident at Ryandale, 2021.
 This individual lost his job during the COVID lockdown and was unable to find another with his skills limited to the food industry.
 With a troubled childhood and no connections in Kingston, he lost his apartment when the landlord decided to sell the property.
 He took to the streets, ending up at a shelter in downtown Kingston.
 Coming to Ryandale gave him the chance to get back on his feet with a safe place to live.

 “I lived in a house with alcoholics and drug addicts for a few years before I came here….
 Other than the shelter, which is run down with booze and drugs, what else is there?
 There’s the street.”

-~ Current Resident at Ryandale, 2020.
-This individual struggled with PTSD for several years and was unable to get back on his feet with work, landing him in a shelter for the homeless in Kingston.
-He was referred to Ryandale shortly after and is now back on track in managing his PTSD, in contact with his family and looking for a new place to live independently.
+~ Resident at Ryandale, 2020.
+This individual struggled with PTSD for several years and was unable to work, which led to him staying in a homeless shelter in Kingston.
+He was referred to Ryandale and learned to manage his PTSD.
+He has since found permanent housing.

-“My brother threw me out to the wolves, and I’ve had three strokes. . .
-It’s a terrible life to live, with nowhere to go, fairytales aren’t suppose to end like that.”
+“My brother threw me out to the wolves, and I’ve had three strokes….
+It’s a terrible life to live, with nowhere to go.
+Fairytales aren’t suppose to end like that.”

-“Henry Ford once said, experience is of the supreme value of life.
+“Henry Ford once said, experience is the supreme value of life.
 If my experiences and what I have gone through can provide a perspective or guidance for others, then that is a good thing, and that is why I do what I do.”

 ~ Dave McQueen, Ryandale House Manager